georghe-crihan/digma-e605-qt-apps-framework/README.md

 scriptable and has an all superior OSX integration.

 I also use Wine-HQ for some tools whereas no open source is available.

+### Why CentOS 6?

+Q: And not CentOS 7, for example, or OSX or you name it?
+A: Because it's currently easier to build the Crosstool-NG toolchain.

 ## References